 A native of Egypt, he grew up in Cairo and Alexandria.
 He received a degree in Architecture from the University of Cairo, a Masters Degree in City Planning from Berkeley, and a Ph.D. from the University of Pennsylvania in Philadelphia.
-In 1965 he became the first Planning Director of the Greater Cairo Region and he is the author of many of the concepts that continue to shape policy in that growing region.
+In 1965 he became the first Planning Director of the Greater Cairo Region and he was the author of many of the concepts that continue to shape policy in that growing region.
 In 1966 he guided the development of new urban policies for the Cairo Metropolitan area, under UN auspices.
 In 1972 he came to PSU from New York where he was on the faculty of Architecture and Planning at Columbia University.

 In 1984/85, while on a 20-month leave of absence from PSU, he directed the preparation of a very comprehensive regional plan for the Holy City of Mecca which presented extraordinary challenges.
-He has received numerous awards in Oregon and nationally for his leadership and vision as a professional planner.
-His research and publications cover such areas as city and regional planning, housing, and urban design.
+He received numerous awards in Oregon and nationally for his leadership and vision as a professional planner.
+His research and publications covered such areas as city and regional planning, housing, and urban design.

 Toulan died Oct.
 28, 2013, along with his wife Dirce Angelina Moroni Toulan, in an automobile accident in Montevideo, Uruguay.
 He left a legacy influencing urban planning in metro Portland and across the world.